kimbo-slicee/Angular-Course/README.md

 A single page application is a web application,which has only one HTML page.
 When we navigate around , only the content of that page changes . the page itself never changes Advantage of SAP.

->Since we are using JavaScript to change the content of the page it is much Faster ,
->Here we are not reaching out to the server to request a new place of HTML data every time we navigate to a different URL
+Since we are using JavaScript to change the content of the page it is much Faster , Here we are not reaching out to the server to request a new place of HTML data every time we navigate to a different URL
 </p>

-# why we're using angular framework
+### why we're using angular framework
 Limitation f JavaScript /JQuery
 - Vanilla JavaScript or jQuery code becomes hard to maintain and we will need a way to properly structure our apllication
 - A lot of applications built using vanilla JavaScript or JQuery is hard to test
 - There are some functionalities which we will have to write from scratch when using JavaScript/JQuery

-# Advantage of using Angular ✅
+### Advantage of using Angular ✅
 - Angular gives our apllication a clean and loosely coupled structure that is essay to understand and maintain
 - it brings a lot of utility code which can be re-used in a lot of application Especially . when dealing withe user navigation and browser history
 - Application build with Angular are more testable
-# Angular versioning and releases
+### Angular versioning and releases
-- Angular Js Was not designed with the need today application
+<p> AngularJS is the first version of the Angular framework,
+while Angular refers to the newer versions (Angular 2 and above).
+AngularJS is a JavaScript-based framework, while Angular uses TypeScript, a statically typed superset of JavaScript.
+Angular provides improved performance, scalability, and features compared to AngularJS.</p>

+### Setup environment to work with angular
+> **1: Install Node.js**
+> *Node.js is an open-source, cross-platform JavaScript runtime environment that allows developers to run JavaScript code outside a web browser.
+It is built on Chrome's V8 JavaScript engine and is designed for executing server-side scripts.
+> Node.js enables developers to use JavaScript for server-side scripting, creating command-line tools, and building back-end applications, making it a popular choice for building scalable and high-performance web applications*
+>> **2:Install npm (Node Package Manager)**
+>> *is a package manager for the Node.js runtime environment.
+It is the default package manager for Node.js and is bundled with it. npm allows developers to easily install, share, and manage Node.js modules and libraries, making it easier to build and share JavaScript code*
+>>> **3: Install command-line interface (CLI)**
+>>> *is a text-based user interface for interacting with a computer system or software application.
+It allows users to enter commands using a keyboard, and the system or application will execute those commands and return the results in text form.
+CLIs are commonly used in software development, system administration, and network administration.
+They provide a powerful and flexible way to interact with complex systems and automate tasks*

-# Angular architecture patterns
+### Angular architecture patterns
 Angular architecture patterns refer to the various design approaches and best practices for structuring Angular applications to achieve modularity, scalability, maintainability, and performance.
 Here are some common Angular architecture patterns
 <details>
 <summary>Component-Based Architecture:</summary>